fitteia/Scientific-Reports/README.md

 In this repository you will find also a template for the fitteia->Plotter module that contains a comparison between the projections made using the model fitted parameters to the data untill 14 March 2021.

-Please contact one of the author of the manuscript in case of need for assistence.
+Please contact one of the authors in case of need some assistence.

 Pedro Sebastião
 Maria Beira